Trump administration wants Obamacare subsidy case put on hold, again

 "Uncertainty is destabilizing the market and leading health plans to raise their rates for 2018 to account for the political risk brought on by Congress and the administration through a protracted debate over the fate of these reimbursements," Margaret Murray, chief executive officer of the Association for Community Affiliated Plans, said in a statement.

-While the proposed legislation from the House would keep the payments through 2019, Trump has said he could stop paying the subsidies at any time.
+While the proposed legislation from the House would keep the payments through 2019, President Donald Trump has said that he can stop paying the subsidies at any time.
 That has insurers concerned that the monthly government payments could end and leave them exposed financially.

-Several insurers, including Aetna Inc and Humana Inc, have already exited the Obamacare marketplace for 2018.
-Credit Suisse analyst Scott Fidel said insurers such as Centene Corp and Molina Healthcare Inc that focus on the low-income families that qualify for the subsidies have the most at risk.
-Centene shares closed down 1.4 percent at $74.02 and Molina fell 0.8 percent to $66.84.
+Several insurers, including Aetna Inc and Humana Inc , have already exited the Obamacare marketplace for 2018.
+Credit Suisse analyst Scott Fidel said that insurers such as Centene Corp and Molina Healthcare Inc that focus on the low-income families that qualify for these subsidies have the most at risk.
+Centene shares were off 1.8 percent at $73.70 and Molina fell 1.5 percent to $66.35.

-Additional reporting by Susan Corwell in Washington and Caroline Humer in New York; Editing by Lisa Shumaker and Peter Cooney